 Coding for pediatrics isn’t just about plugging in numbers.
 Each CPT code tells a story about how a child was cared for, whether it’s a first well visit, a vaccine that keeps them safe, or a NICU stay that requires critical care.
 Pediatric coders have to balance preventive services, acute visits, screenings, and hospital care, all while staying sharp on documentation rules and payer quirks.

-Here’s a detailed breakdown of the common pediatric CPT Codes practices use every day, the mistakes that slow down claims, and the habits that help keep reimbursement smooth.
+Here’s a detailed breakdown of the common pediatric CPT Codes practices used every day, the mistakes that slow down claims, and the habits that help keep reimbursement smooth.

 Preventive CPT codes (99381–99395) cover well-child visits from infancy through adolescence.
 These are not generic “physicals.”
 They’re structured visits that follow age-based guidelines, including a comprehensive history, exam, anticipatory guidance, and counseling for parents or guardians.
 The code chosen depends on the patient’s age and whether they’re new or established.